monkmakes/mm_wlan/README.md

 # Installation

-On a Pico, copy the file mm_wlan.py onto the Pico's file system.
+On a Pico W, copy the file mm_wlan.py onto the Pico's file system.
 You can do this in Thonny using the **Save a Copy** option.

 # Example